Dreaming of a horse: power that waits for partnership

 Ask yourself: “Is there something wild and untouched in my nature — something I have never fully allowed myself?
 Do I treat it as a threat or as a resource?”

 Something has broken her.
 Or she lies on the ground — pain visible in her eyes.
 Or you see a wound and don’t know how to treat it.
-This is one of the most difficult images in horse dreams — and one of the most important.
+This horse-dream is felt more heavily than many others, and carries a particularly dense meaning.

 This dream almost always calls for an honest conversation with yourself: what exactly is undermining your life force right now?
 What treats your nature like a pack animal rather than a partner?